-Upon our arrival there on March 15 we were excited to see that a new trail had opened since our last visit- the “Two Rivers View” trail:
+Upon our arrival there on March 15 we were excited to see that a new trial had opened since our last visit- the “Two Rivers View” trail.

 The trail is approximately 1 mile long and takes you on a scenic loop from the parking area around Cannery Hill to a place where you can view the convergence of the “Big” and Little Nestucca Rivers.

 Continuing through the forest you can admire the natural coastal environment, with pristine spruce trees and strands of alder.
-We thought the below tree offered a portal to another world with its backwards “V” notch at the bottom:
+We thought the below tree offered a portal to another world with its backward “V” notch at the bottom.

 The trail ends with panoramic, tree-lined views of the Nestucca River mouth and the estuary, including another unique perspective of Haystack Rock.